-Our Enterprise approach is based on an Agile / Waterfall hybrid approach called Sashimi.
 These projects are designed to have the best of both the JumpStart and QuickStart approaches.
 Scoping, requirements, and user stories are generated and approved.
 Then, an implementation phase begins using one-week agile sprints.
 The number of sprints vary based on the site of the engagement.
 After the product is built, a formal testing and change management process begins to ensure the product works the first time.
 Our Enterprise approach works best with sales teams that have more than 100 users, at companies where implementation is multi-departmental, or for those who require complex integrations.Request an Implementation

 Proper project management involves goal setting, strategic planning, realistic timelines, and constant reevaluation.
 At TAI, we do it all.
 We stay on top of project goals and meet with you regularly to discuss the progress.

 TAI assigns a designated Project Manager for every project we undertake.
 The Project Manager facilitates the resolution of issues and ensure that implementation efforts are conforming to the goals outlined in the planning documents.

 - Creating Issues Lists & Managing Issue Resolution